steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Curation">Curation</span>

-Up to 25% of the reward for each post goes to the people who voted on it.
+Up to 25% of the reward for each post goes to the people who upvoted on it.
 These people are called Curators.

 The more Steem Power you have in your account, the more your votes will be worth, and the more potential curation rewards you can earn!